wamdam/backy2/docs/source/administration.rst

     2018-06-07T12:51:19

 With machine readable output you can use the option ``--include-blocks`` to ``ls`` which also includes all blocks of this version in the output.

-Version UIDs will be represented as simple integers without the zero-filled V prefix.
-All Benji commands are able to take this representation as well.
+Version UIDs will be represented as simple integers without V prefix and being zero-filled.
+All Benji commands are able to take this representation as well, so you can use it in further commands as-is.

+All timestamps are in UTC and without timezone information.

 Debugging
 ~~~~~~~~~